fsabiu/satellite-image-detection/README.md

-# sat-image-detection
+# satellite-image-detection
-Repo to detect objects in satellite images - Back End
+Back end of a web application that detects objects in satellite images

 ### Requirements